 If it does die and starts up again once after you remove the fuel cap again, you most likely have a bad fuel cap.

 Solution: Replace a bad fuel cap with a new one.

 Bad Spark Plug or Loose Connection Will Cause a Walker Mower Not to Start

-A spark plug can become covered with dirt, carbon and oil that will cause intermittent starting and running problems.
-A spark plug that is damaged, not gapped correctly or one where the spark plug wires are not attached securely can prevent your mower from starting.
+A spark plug can become covered with dirt, carbon, and oil which will cause intermittent starting and running problems.
+A spark plug that is damaged and not gapped correctly or one where the spark plug wires are not attached securely can prevent your mower from starting.

 Solution: Remove the spark plug(s) from your Walker mower.
-Inspect it for signs of buildup, a cracked porcelain insulator or burnt electrode.
+Inspect it for signs of buildup, a cracked porcelain insulator, or a burnt electrode.
 If you find any of these items, it is best to replace the spark plug with a new one.

 If your spark plug is in good condition, but just slightly dirty, clean it with a wire brush.
 Check the gap of the spark plug using a feeler gauge.

-Make sure it is gapped to the engine manufacturer’s specification.
-Install the spark plug and securely attach the spark plug wire so it makes good connection.
+Make sure it is gapped to the engine manufacturer’s specifications.
+Install the spark plug and securely attach the spark plug wire so it makes a good connection.